 The slippers are soft velvet and have a non-slip sole.
 This is great if you have hardwood or tile floors — your kids won’t be sliding all over the place.

 24. Girls' Satin Kimono Floral Robe

 At the age of 10 years, our little girls are blossoming into young ladies.
 They will sometimes want to feel grown up.
 Why not pamper them with a silky kimono wrap?

-This one is available in 12 different colors and is made from a silk, rayon, and polyester mix.
-It feels just like satin and has a lovely Japanese-inspired flower and peacock print.
+This one is available in five different colors and is made from polyester.
+It feels just like satin and has a lovely Japanese-inspired flower print.
 Make sure you use the manufacturer’s size chart when choosing, based on their height.

 25. Kamik Raindrops Rain Boot

 Rainy days and snow days often mean cold, wet feet or a day indoors.
 These rain boots will let your kids splash around in puddles or build a snowman, and keep their feet dry.
 They are made from synthetic rubber and are 100 percent waterproof, with a ridged sole for grip.